 How to Spend Your Morning in Magdeburg?

-After grabbing a breakfast in your hotel (I stayed at the fantastic artHOTEL Magdeburg, you can read my full review hier), let’s start the day by getting active!
+After grabbing a breakfast in your hotel (I stayed at the fantastic artHOTEL Magdeburg (< click to read full review!), let’s start the day by getting active!

 Climb Magdeburg Cathedral

 The 13th-century Magdeburg Cathedral (officially called “Dom St. Mauritius und Katharina zu Magdeburg” or: “the Cathedral of St. Mauritius and St. Katharine”) is the first gothic-style cathedral in Germany and because it took over 300 years to complete, you can see different buildings styles being used throughout.